Publications

 High Power Laser Science and Engineering

 Velocity Interferometer System for Any Reflector (VISAR) [Barker and Hollenbach, J. Appl.
-Phys.43, 4669 (1972)] is a well-known diagnostic that is employed on many shock physics and pulsed-power experiments.
+Phys.
+43, 4669 (1972)] is a well-known diagnostic that is employed on many shock physics and pulsed-power experiments.
 With the VISAR diagnostic, the velocity on the surface of any metal flyer can be found.
 For most experiments employing VISAR, either a kinetic pressure [Grady, Mech.
-Mater.29, 181 (1998)] or a magnetic pressure [Lemkeet al., Intl J. Impact Eng.38, 480 (2011)] drives the motion of the flyer.
+Mater.
+29, 181 (1998)] or a magnetic pressure [Lemke et al., Intl J. Impact Eng.
+38, 480 (2011)] drives the motion of the flyer.
 Moreover, reliable prediction of the time-dependent pressure is often a critical component to understanding the physics of these experiments.
 Although VISAR can provide a precise measurement of a flyer’s surface velocity, the real challenge of this diagnostic implementation is using this velocity to unfold the time-dependent pressure.
-As a result, the purpose of this paper is to elucidate a new method for quickly and reliably unfolding VISAR data.
+The purpose of this study is to elucidate a new method for quickly and reliably unfolding VISAR data.

 More Details